-A Paradise blessed with the greatest biodiversity in the world, inhabited by native communities that still keep alive their ancestral traditions and live in harmony with nature.
-This fascinating destination is surrounded by beautiful landscapes and exotic animals in the Peruvian Amazon.
+A Paradise blessed with the greatest biodiversity in the world, The area is inhabited by native settlers, who have their traditions from their antiquity intact, their life is totally with nature.
+This area is totally surrounded by beautiful natural landscapes and a variety of exotic animals of the Amazon in Peru.
 Becoming an ideal place for lovers of nature and experiential tourism.

 About the Manu National Park

 The Manu National Park, a World Heritage Site, is one of the most biodiverse reserves in the world.
 It is located in the southern region of Peru, between Cusco (provinces of Paucartambo and Pilcopata) and Madre de Dios (provinces of Fitzcarrald and Manu), covering the entire Manu river basin.

 Inside, there are 30 peasant communities that still maintain the Quechua language, as well as several native Amazonian populations such as Matsiguenka, Amahuaca, Yine, Amarakaeri, Huashipaire and Nahua.
 There are also indigenous populations in voluntary isolation called «uncontacted»